What Might Delay Settlement of Your Personal Injury Case?

 If it is not clear who is at fault in your claim, this can substantially delay your settlement.
 Defendant insurance companies try to find any way to avoid paying a settlement.
 If they can assign blame elsewhere, they will always try to do so.

-If there is another party that could be at fault or if there is an argument that you could be partially at fault for the accident, the insurance company may only accept partial responsibility.
+If there is another party that could be at fault, or if there is an argument that you could be partially at fault for the accident, the insurance company may only accept partial responsibility.

-In any event, liability issues will delay your settlement and insurance companies are likely to offer much less than the real value of your case.
+In any event, liability issues will delay your settlement, and insurance companies are likely to offer much less than the real value of your case.

-Delays with Insurance Claim
+Delays with Insurance Claims

 Often, an insurance company will only agree to pay settlement demands when the claims adjuster is convinced their insured was more than half responsible for the accident.
-When there is demonstrable evidence of fault – an admission by a driver, a traffic citation or a police report citing negligence, for instance – a claims adjuster will be more readily convinced to make a reasonable offer.
+When there is demonstrable evidence of fault—an admission by a driver, a traffic citation, or a police report citing negligence, for instance—a claims adjuster will be more readily convinced to make a reasonable offer.

-How about if there is no clear documentation outlining who was at fault for the accident?
+What if there is no clear documentation outlining who was at fault for the accident?

-• Police reports
+- Police reports

-• Witness statements
+- Witness statements

-• 911 recordings
+- 911 recordings

-• Photos of the accident scene
+- Photos of the accident scene

-• Photos of the damage
+- Photos of the damage

-• Video surveillance footage
+- Video surveillance footage

-• Accident reconstruction reports
+- Accident reconstruction reports

 Significant Compensation Value